 The Festival poses the question of how choreography, physical movements, installations, sculpture and visual art interact and facilitate a translation from one to the other.
 Conceived as a multidisciplinary approach, the festival focused on the relationship between material and choreographic design, perception and literature interpretation, folding and unfolding design of inner and outer space of the human body, interaction and participation between different medium.

-Unfolding Kafka Festival has been made possible thanks to the generosity of our cooperation partners: the Goethe-Institut Thailand, the Japan Foundation, Ambassade de France en Thaïlande, MAIIAM Contemporary Art Museum, World Performances @ Drama Chula and 18 Monkeys Dance theatre.
+Unfolding Kafka Festival has been made possible thanks to the generosity of our cooperation partners: the Goethe-Institut Thailand, the Japan Foundation, Ambassade de France en Thaïlande, MAIIAM Contemporary Art Museum, The Embassy Of Israel Thailand, World Performances @ Drama Chula and 18 Monkeys Dance theatre.

 Cicadas picture (header): the Silence of Insect 2015 by Yoko Seyama